XorTroll/pegasus/README.md

 ## Source layout

-Since this ain't a small project, some guidelines about how this project's source code is structured:
+Since this ain't a small project, here are some guidelines about how this project's source code is structured:

 - Everything emulation-specific goes inside `emu` module.